stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 * Several of the event types map to the same general forms - for example keyboard keys, mouse buttons and controller buttons are essentially equivalent.

-* Traditional event callbacks mix application logic and event handling reducing code re-usability and testability.
+* Traditional event callbacks violate the principle of separation of concerns by mixing application logic and the event handling code.

 Based on these observations we enumerate the following requirements for our design:

 * Map the various events to a smaller number of general types.

-* Encapsulate the underlying GLFW code that generates input events.
+* Abstract over the underlying GLFW code for the handling of input events.

 * Separate the event handling framework from the application logic.

 * Provide a mechanism to map events to application logic that requires minimal configuration (or ideally none).

-* Provide functionality to allow an application to query supported events without having to invoke specific API methods.

-> Apparently GLFW version 4 will deprecate callbacks in favour of query methods but we will cross that bridge if and when we upgrade the native library.

 ### Analysis